sujikm/AgileTest/README.md

-#🛠️ Agile Software Development Project – JUnit Test Suite for bankingApp.java
+# 🚀 Agile Software Development – JUnit Test Suite for `bankingApp.java`
-As part of an Agile development process, I designed and implemented a JUnit 5 automated test suite for a Java application named bankingApp.java.
-The primary focus was to enhance the testability, maintainability, and modularity of the application by applying refactoring techniques and thorough unit testing.

-📌 Key Contributions
+In this project, I developed a robust **JUnit 5 test suite** to support the Agile development of a Java application called `bankingApp.java`.
+The codebase was fully **refactored for testability**, modularity, and future scalability — ready for class-based redesign.

+---

+# 🧩 What I Built: Smart, Scalable, and Testable Java Code

-✅ Refactored the Java application to support structured and modular testing using JUnit 5.
+- 🔄 **Refactored legacy Java code** to support modular unit testing

-✅ Created a comprehensive test suite capable of handling:

-Functional tests

-Exception handling tests

-Parameterized tests

-✅ Ensured the code is easily maintainable:

-Methods can be added/removed with minimal test changes.

-The code is structured in a way that allows future conversion into class-based architecture.

-🧪 JUnit 5 Features Implemented
+- 🧪 Developed a **comprehensive JUnit 5 test suite** to ensure code quality and reliability
-The test suite includes the following annotations:

-@BeforeAll – Setup executed once before all tests
+- 🧰 Designed the structure to allow **easy addition/removal of methods** or full object-oriented refactoring

+---

+# ⚙️ Powered by JUnit 5: Advanced Testing Techniques

+Implemented full-spectrum testing using modern JUnit 5 features:
+- `@BeforeAll` – One-time setup
-@BeforeEach – Setup executed before each test
+- `@BeforeEach` – Repeated setup for each test

-@Test – Standard unit tests
+- `@Test` – Standard unit tests

-@ParameterizedTest – For testing multiple input cases

-@Timeout – To verify performance under time constraints
+- `@ParameterizedTest` – Run tests with multiple data inputs
+- `@Timeout` – Enforce performance limits

-@AfterEach – Cleanup after each test
+- `@AfterEach` – Clean up after each test

-@AfterAll – Final cleanup after all tests
+- `@AfterAll` – Global teardown after all tests complete
-⚠️ Exception Handling
-The test suite is also capable of testing:

-Custom exceptions

-Java standard exceptions, with proper assertions and edge case validation
+---

+# 💥 Exception Handling: Resilient Code Under Pressure

+- ✅ Validated code against **custom exception scenarios**
+- ✅ Verified behavior for **standard Java exceptions**
+- ✅ Ensured **graceful handling of edge cases and failures**

+---

+# 📈 Designed for Agility

+This project follows Agile principles:
+- ✅ Quick iteration and testing cycles
+- ✅ Refactor-friendly codebase
+- ✅ Scalable for future feature expansion or class-based design